PomBSV/M5_Peer_knowledge_transfer/README.md

 ## Initial contributions
-- A quick and temporal solution is needed with respect to functions which depends on packages that are not more supported.
+- A quick and temporal solution is needed with respect to functions which depend on packages that are no longer supported.
 Some functions from the package as

-`openxlsx::writeData` still there is the problem of convertimg the actual ranges in the original function which are described by a letter and a number for example as B12 or C13:D15
+`openxlsx::writeData` still there is the problem of convert the actual ranges in the original function which are described by a letter and a number for example as B12 or C13:D15
 ```markdown
 SpreadsheetWriteW(M, name, RANGE, SHEET)

 ```
-The functions from openxlsx packeage perfomr well and are well supported.
+The functions from openxlsx package perform well and are well supported.
 An idea would be create a function to convert all these range based format to the one that the writeData funtion from openxlsx package use

 ```markdown
 openxlsx::writeData(wb,ws,data_to_paste, startRow = nb_row, startCol = nb_col)